 For my first trip of 2019, I visited Sierra Leone, the country I call home.
-It was am amazing trip and I already miss it.
+It was an amazing trip and I already miss it.
 I miss the sunshine, the people, the clothes and most importantly the food.
-My posts on Sierra Leone has been spilt into 2 parts, part 1 is the culture, and part 2 is Sierra Leone as a holiday destination.
-Today I’ll be focusing on culture and tomorrow I’ll focus on the holiday aspects of it.
+My posts on Sierra Leone has been split into 2 parts, part 1 is the culture, and part 2 is Sierra Leone as a holiday destination.

 Sierra Leone is a small country off the coast of west Africa.
-We are bordered by Guinea, Liberia and the Atlantic Ocean.
-We have a population of 7.5 million people (less that the population of London).
-Our capital city is called Freetown, because this was the place that freed slaves were sent to.
+Our neighbouring countries are Guinea and Liberia.
+We have a population of 7.5 million people (less that the population of London) and our capital city is Freetown.

-Sierra Leone has a Muslim majority and a Christina minority but that means nothing to most Sierra Leonians.
+Sierra Leone is a Muslim majority country with a Christian minority but that means nothing to most Sierra Leonians.
 Muslim children are sent to Catholic schools and vice versa.
 The only things that parents care about is the level of education, not the religion that runs it.
 On almost every bus that I saw there was a reference to religion whether it was ‘Jesus is Lord’ or ‘May Allah forgive us all’, it was there.

 Muslim and Christian intermarriage/ conversion is a common thing.
-Our culture is about people believing what they want to belief as long as it makes them into good people, no one will interject or oppose to it.
+Our culture is about people believing what they want to belief as long as it makes them into good people, no one will object or oppose to it.
 In my family alone, there have been so many intermarriages and conversions that we have Mohammeds who are Christians and Marys who are Muslims.
-Its just who we are.
+It’s just who we are.

 Food is my absolute favourite part about being Sierra Leonian.
 I love love love the food.
-As a pescatarian, travelling arouns is usually hard for me, food wise, as there are usually limited options.
+As a pescatarian, travelling around the world is usually difficult, food wise, as there are usually limited options.
 However, in Sierra Leone, we love sea food and we have plenty of it.

 The thing I miss most of all is the street food.
 I love Sierra Leonian street food.

-As Sierra Leonians we love colour, we absolutely love bright, vibrant colours.
-And we love prints.
+As Sierra Leonians we love colour, we absolutely love bright, vibrant colours and prints.
 I particularly love floral prints.

 The lappa comes in different colours and prints.
 Its worn by teenagers, mother and grandmothers.
 The younger women usually wear a blouse and lappa together (as shown in the picture).
-Whereas older women in their homes just wear the lappa and tie it over their breast (although in some villages they don’t, and just have their breasts hanging out – but this is in their homes and it’s usually very old women that do this).
+Whereas older women in their homes just wear the lappa and tie it over their breast (although in some villages the women tie it under their breasts resulting in their breasts hanging out – but this is in their homes and it’s usually very old women that do this).

 Thank you for reading.